skip to Main Content

 DID YOU KNOW?

-The philosophical axis of Yogyakarta is an imaginary line stretching from Mount Merapi to Parangkusumo Beach.
-This line narrates the journey of human life, from the first breath to the arrival of death.
-It also traverses other historical landmarks, such as Panggung Krapyak, Tugu Yogyakarta, and the royal palace.
+Yogyakarta’s philosophical axis is an imaginary line that stretches from Mount Merapi to Parangkusumo Beach.
+This line is believed to symbolize the journey of human life, from the first breath to the final moment of death.
+Along this axis, one also finds historical landmarks such as Panggung Krapyak, the Yogyakarta Monument (Tugu), and the royal palace (keraton).

 cs@tamanmini.com